Eddington, Kent: Cemetery

 Herne Bay cemetery lies at the southern end of Eddington and is controlled by Canterbury City Council.
 The earliest burials date from 1871.
 In 1880 interments were officially ended at Herne church and other local graveyards.
 Edmund Reid, the head of CID who investigated the Whitechapel murders in 1888, is buried in plot J62.
-Scattered among the plots there are war graves from World Wars I and II.
+Scattered among the plots there are 58 identified and two unknown service war graves from World Wars I and II.

 The cemetery contains an elaborate monument to Lydia Cecilia Hill, known as Cissie Hill, a cabaret dancer and close friend of Ibrahim, Sultan of Johor who funded the building of Mayfair Court and the associated servants' quarters in Grand Drive, Herne Bay for her.
 In 1938 there were rumours of an engagement between the "glamour girl" Sissy and the 64-year-old divorcee sultan, whom she had met in Ceylon in 1934, but the sultan promptly denied this.
 Sissy was killed in a daylight bombing raid aged 27 while shopping in Canterbury on 11 October 1940, and was identified by her jewellery, said to be a gift from the sultan.